NSYok/translation/README.md

 *   **Pet & Card System**: Support for Pet selection, Pet Souls, and Cards.
 *   **Fashion & Buffs**: Include Fashion stats and consumable buffs (Potions, Wines, etc.).
 *   **Real-time Calculation**: Instantly see Burst Damage and Sustained Damage (DPS) updates.
+*   **Save/Load Builds**: Save and load complete build configurations to/from JSON files.
 *   **Snapshot Comparison**: Compare your current build against a saved snapshot.

 ## How to Run Locally